Last Updated on

 What does a Pocket Beagle look like?

 The distinguishing feature of the breed is its size.
-A full grown Pocket Beagle stands at 7 to 11 inches tall (17 to 27 cm), weighing only 7 to 15 pounds (3 to 6 kg).
+As mentioned above a full-grown Pocket Beagle stands at less than 13 inches tall (17 to 27 cm), weighing only 15 to 18 pounds (6 to 8 kg).

 Some breeders refer to the smallest of these Mini Beagles, those weighing under 10 pounds, as Queen Elizabeth Beagles or Elizabethan Pocket Beagles.